 Paul now sends greetings from those that are with him to the believers in Rome.

 Paul ends his letter with a blessing.
-His entire letter was about faith in the gospel and the resurrection power of the gospel to live a righteous life through faith, and here he closes by summarizing.
+His entire letter was about the gospel of grace and living by faith, living righteously through the resurrection power of Jesus, and here he closes with a summary.

 The Apostle Paul writes to the world-renowned believers in Rome, the center of the world at that time, in order to answer a slanderous charge made to them against Paul and his message.
 Paul’s detractors claim his emphasis on faith overturns the law.
 Paul says that ” just living by the law” does not achieve personal justice before God, while “just living by faith” does.
 Paul then demonstrates what a just life looks like: harmonious living with Jesus as the leader.
 Paul also makes clear the choice a believer has: to walk in faith and the power of the resurrection and experience resurrection life, or walk in sin and unnecessarily experience the negative consequences.